casdoor/casdoor-website/docs/permission/overview.md

 ## Configuring Permissions

    you can add a Model for your organization in the Model configuration item within `the Casdoor Web UI`, and a Policy for your organization in the Permission configuration item.

 - **Model Configuration**

     The [Casbin Online Editor](https://casbin.org/editor) can provide you with Model and Policy files tailored to your specific usage scenarios.
 You can effortlessly import the Model file into Casdoor through its Web UI for use by the built-in Casbin.

     Or you can add it manually in casbin's ui interface.

 ### Where to Find

    ![find_models](/img/permission/overview/find_models.png)

 ### Add

    ![add](/img/permission/overview/add.gif)

 ### Edit

    ![edit](/img/permission/overview/edit.gif)

 ### Delete

    ![delete](/img/permission/overview/delete.gif)

 - **Policy Configuration**

     for the Policy (i.e., the `Permission` configuration item in the Casdoor Web UI), further instructions are necessary, which will be discussed later.

 ## Casdoor's Exposed Casbin API

    Just as your application needs to enforce permission control through Casdoor's built-in Casbin, Casdoor itself utilizes its own Model and Policy to regulate access permissions for the API interfaces through Casbin.

    Though Casdoor can call Casbin from internal code, external applications cannot.

 - **usage**

   for external applications to call the built-in Casbin.

-In subsequent chapters, We will provide definitions of these API interfaces and instructions on how to use them .
+In subsequent chapters, We will provide definitions of these API interfaces and instructions on how to use them.

 Towards the end of this chapter, we will showcase a practical example to demonstrate how Casdoor works in collaboration with external applications for permission control.